Metro Government Website History

 Released on March 30, 2007.
 This version of Nashville.gov uses the Cascading Style Sheet (CSS) technology almost exclusively to define the look of the web site.

 The site was released with a brand new Google search engine to help improve its usability.
 The team of 6 full-time employees spent 9 months working on the design and page conversion of this version.

 By 2010, Nashville.gov entered the world of social media with the addition of links to the official Metropolitan Government Facebook page, followed by linkage to the Metropolitan Government YouTube channel upon which all recorded Metro meetings were posted.

 In the fall of 2012, this site received over 300,000 unique visitors per month with 1.2 million page views.

 2013 - Present

 Released on January 11, 2013.
-This latest version of Nashville.gov uses an open source Content Management System called DotNetNuke as its backbone.
-The project to migrate all content from the old individual HTML-based pages was a concerted effort of over 200 content owners within Metro departments and agencies who for the first time could update their departmental sites on their own.
+This version of Nashville.gov uses an open source Content Management System called DotNetNuke as its backbone.
+The project to migrate all content from the old individual HTML-based pages was a concerted effort of over 200 content owners within Metro departments and agencies who for the first time could update their departmental pages directly.